magomimmo/modern-cljs/doc/tutorial-01.md

 > at the time of this writing.

-Now issue the `lein cljsbuild clean` command to clean the previous compilation and re-issue the `lein cljsbuild once` command.
+Now issue the `lein cljsbuild clean` command to clean the previous compilation and ssue the `lein cljsbuild once` command again.

 ```clj
 lein cljsbuild clean